Kitware/tangelo/docs/tangelo-py.rst

 .. py:function:: tangelo.log_warning([context, ]msg)

-    Variant of :py:func:`tangelo.log` that writes out messages in yellow.
+    Variant of :py:func:`tangelo.log` that writes out messages in yellow at level ``logging.WARNING``.
 Warnings are messages indicating that something did not work out as expected, but not so bad as to compromise the continued running of the system.
 For example, if Tangelo is unable to load a plugin for any reason, Tangelo itself is able to continue running - this constitutes a warning about the failed plugin loading.

 .. py:function:: tangelo.log_error([context, ]msg)

-    Variant of :py:func:`tangelo.log` that writes out messages in red.
+    Variant of :py:func:`tangelo.log` that writes out messages in red at level ``logging.ERROR``.
 Errors describe conditions that prevent the further functioning of the system.
 Generally, you will not need to call this function.

 .. py:function:: tangelo.log_success([context, ]msg)

     Variant of :py:func:`tangelo.log` that writes out messages in green.
-This is meant to declare that some operation went as expected.
+This is meant to declare that some operation went as expected, and is written at level ``logging.WARNING`` as it is considered more important than general information.
 It is generally not needed because the absence of errors and warnings can generally be regarded as a success condition.

+.. py:function:: tangelo.log_debug([context, ]msg)

+    Variant of :py:func:`tangelo.log` that writes out messages at level ``logging.DEBUG``.
+These messages are hidden by default (increase the verbosity to see them).

 HTTP Interaction
 ================